blueyed/pytest/doc/en/warnings.rst

 Internal pytest warnings
 ------------------------

-pytest may generate its own warnings in some situations, such as improper usage or deprecated features.
+|pytest| may generate its own warnings in some situations, such as improper
+usage or deprecated features.

-For example, pytest will emit a warning if it encounters a class that matches :confval:`python_classes` but also defines an ``__init__`` constructor, as this prevents the class from being instantiated:
+For example, a warning is emitted if it encounters a class that matches :confval:`python_classes` but also defines an ``__init__`` constructor, as this prevents the class from being instantiated:

 .. code-block:: python